 Video of the Day

-Maintain the grill brush after every use by tapping it firmly against a hard surface to knock off any large chunks of grilling debris from the bristles.
+Tap your grill brush firmly against a hard surface to knock off any large chunks of grilling debris from the bristles.

 Use a second grilling brush to remove debris caught in the bristles.
 Place the two brushes together with bristles facing each other.
 Rub the bristles of one brush over the bristles of the other brush to dislodge debris deep within the bristles.
 Continue rubbing until you remove all debris.